voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

-    If no :ref:`mask targets <storing-mask-targets>` are provided, the pixel value `0` and RGB value `#000000` are treated as "background" classes that are rendered as invisible in the App.
+    The pixel value `0` and RGB value `#000000` are reserved "background" classes that are always rendered as invisible in the App.

-    If mask targets are provided, all observed values not present in the targets are rendered as invisible in the App.
+    If :ref:`mask targets <storing-mask-targets>` are provided, all observed values not present in the targets are also rendered as invisible in the App.

 .. _heatmaps: